-Microsoft Outlook (Same as CAT-90)
+Microsoft Outlook 3 Units (Same as CAT-90)

-Description: This course utilizes Microsoft Outlook to organize and plan personal and business information.
-Emphasis is placed on the use of Outlook for communication and sharing information with persons within a company or small business.
+Description: An introduction to the features of Microsoft Outlook.
+Students learn how to manage messages, schedule appointments, organize and manage tasks and contact lists, and customize Outlook for the workplace.
+Emphasis is placed on the use of Outlook for communication, sharing information, and productivity within a company or small business.
 54 hours lecture and 18 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)